 Dosage form: powder, for solution

-The recommended dosage of AVYCAZ is 2.5 grams (ceftazidime 2 grams and avibactam 0.5 grams) administered every 8 hours by intravenous (IV) infusion over 2 hours in patients 18 years of age and older in patients with normal renal function.
+The recommended dosage of AVYCAZ is 2.5 grams (ceftazidime 2 grams and avibactam 0.5 grams) administered every 8 hours by intravenous (IV) infusion over 2 hours in patients 18 years of age and older with CrCl greater than 50 mL/min.
 For treatment of cIAI, metronidazole should be given concurrently.
-The guidelines for dosage of AVYCAZ in patients with creatinine clearance [CrCl] greater than 50 mL/min are listed in Table 1.
+The guidelines for dosage of AVYCAZ in patients with creatinine clearance (CrCl) greater than 50 mL/min are listed in Table 1.